CsarNarciso/Jwt-Server/README.md

 if not succesfful auth (no existent user, bad credentials), throw BadCredentialsException("message") Configure in security config auth controller operations as permitall

+For sign up method
+create post signup auth controller method , receives user credetnials and a list of the role names they want to be associated to create repo for role entity, method findRoleEntitiesByNameIn(List<String> roleNames) to filter only the existent roles in db from the list of role names the user sent on request (to filter no existent roles) create signup method in service, receives user credentials and role names get user data and roles with the role entity previos created method to filter no existing ones (if role list emppty after filtering, we can throw illegalargument exception) if at least one role, create user entity and save it on db Once it is allocated on db, try to authenticate with the previos coded authenticate method to search the user in db, and auth with username and password, if successful, we get auth object generate and return jwt token with it return the token on the controller method response